 Luckily I’m not alone.
 Twenty-six-year-old Freya buys things from eBay at least once a week, "Specifically when I'm running out of money as I can do Paypal 'buy now pay later' and that gives me a buying hit without actually spending any money…yet".
 She buys mostly stationery, makeup or jewellery because it makes her feel good.
 "Also, I like to surprise my future self.
 I buy a lot of gifts from Hong Kong or China so they take a while to come and then I get an exciting package!"
 When I ask if she ever feels guilty about it, she says: "Not if it's under a fiver.
 I’d spend that much on a coffee so why not something better?"

 When struggling to sleep, 30-year-old Sarah finds herself looking at bookcases and hall tables on eBay for hours.
 "I constantly want to make myself and my life better and more attractive to others.
-Every day I leave the house and I judge myself on my hall table: 'No, that hall table does not represent me.'
+When I leave the house I judge myself on my hall table: 'No, that hall table does not represent me.'
 So I guess my newfound obsession with eBay is a search for identity.
 Tragic."

 While some wind down with Netflix or a glass of wine, Sarah has replaced these with eBay.
 "I find it relaxing to trawl through pages of dining tables and mirrors and imagine them in my life.
 I guess it’s a shopping addiction.
 There’s no tangible object I can get from watching a Netflix show, but I can buy the stuff I’m looking at on eBay."
 She also loves that the objects she’s buying come with a story.
 "I recently bought a table from eBay and the man who previously owned the table sent me all this extra stuff with it for free, like a table cover and wood polish spray and a special wood polish cloth.
 Clearly, the table meant something to him.
 I imagined that man being sad sending me his table, with all its table memories, packing it in a van and maybe even regretting it."

 When Jess, 31, shops, it’s all about finding some comfort.
 "Scrolling through clothes on various apps is almost a default for me as soon as I sit down in front of the TV.
-I find it quite repetitive and calming — I guess like the way other people do jigsaws.
+I find it quite repetitive and calming — I guess like the way people do jigsaws or adult colouring books.
 It's a low-impact mental exercise and it stops my mind from wandering onto the scary stuff."
 The act of scrolling is more alluring to Jess than the actual shopping, and if she does shop, she rarely spends over a tenner.
 "It's just little things like earrings, or a cheap dress on sale that will no doubt look horrendous on and I'll send back.
 I don't know why I do it.
 I guess the constant adverts don't help.
 Or the app notifications about a new promo code or a sale that seems to be on every day.
 Note to self: delete clothes-shopping apps."

 The main incentive for microshopping addicts seems to be having something to look forward to.
 In the middle of a stressful week, when the meetings and to-do lists are endless, ordering things can feel like a way to get through it all.
 For those of us that suffer with mental illness, it can even become a form of therapy.
 I find that mindlessly scrolling through listings distracts my racing thoughts and temporarily dulls any creeping sense of dread.
 The mainstream adoption of buy now pay later schemes only makes it easier.